stevepurdie/saap-docs/content/for-developers/onboarding/gitops-onboarding.md

 stringData:
   type: git
   url: https://github.com/argoproj/private-repo
-  # Use a personal access token in place of a password
+  # Use a personal access token in place of a password.
   password: my-pat-or-fgt
   username: my-username
 ```